Leaves

 • assistant in clinical

 Eligible faculty members are entitled to parental leave for up to 13 weeks at full salary.
 The period of parental leave must begin within the first 12 months after the birth or adoption of the new child but may continue beyond that period.
+Newly hired faculty must have been employed in a full-time position for at least six months prior to beginning the leave unless agreed to by both the department and the faculty member.
 However, parental leave beyond the paid 13 weeks must be taken as unpaid leave according to current University policies.
 While on parental leave, faculty are not permitted to accept assignments, either with or without compensation, outside the University.

 Full-time faculty may request leaves of absence to deal with compelling personal needs.
 These include leaves to care for seriously ill family members.
 Personal leaves are generally limited to a maximum of one year, but the Provost may authorize extensions on the recommendation of the chair, dean, or executive vice president.